Pho333nix/komodo/HELP.md

 Heroku

 ### Authentication
 The application uses JWT tokens to keep track of logged in users.
 The token contains username.
 This is used to authorize endpoints correctly.
+UserID = 1 is for recruiters and UserId = 2 is for recruits.
+Make sure to check the userId of a request to an endpoint and allow only the right role.
+This is done by extracting username from the JWT token from authorization header and then calling the databaseservice to check for roleId for that username.

 ### Testing
 Tests are found in the test folder.
 For frontend tests, see the frontend repo found [here](https://github.com/projekttwelve/fronttheend).
 Add tests whenever new functionality is created.